zNaLa/docs/docs/understandingperms-doc11.md

 ### User with `Manage Server` permission
  - Is able to change Rythm's settings.
- - Is limited to normal user's music commands, unless they have Manage Channel or the DJ role.
+ - Is limited to normal user's music commands, unless they have `Manage Channel` permission or `DJ` role.

 ### User with `Administrator` permission
  - Is able to change Rythm's settings.